ethereumclassic/ECIPs/ECLIPs/ECLIP-etcbyz.md

 Add support for a subset of protocol-impacting changes introduced in the Ethereum Foundation (ETH) network via the _Byzantium_ hardfork.
 The proposed changes include:

 - Byzantium EVM opcodes and precompiled contracts, namely opcodes `REVERT` (EIP 206/140), `RETURNDATASIZE` (EIP 211), `RETURNDATACOPY` (EIP 211), and `STATICCALL` (EIP 214/116); and precompiled contracts for modular exponentiation, elliptic curve addition, scalar multiplication, and pairing (EIPs 198, 212/197, 213/196)
-- Expected Constantinople EVM opcodes, namely bitwise shifting operators `SHL`, `SHR`, and `SAR` (EIP 215); `CREATE2` (EIP 1014); and `EXTCODEHASH` (EIP 1052).
-	+ TODO: Research and discuss gas metering changes for `SSTORE`, proposed in EIP 1283.
 - Replacing the intermediate state root field in transaction receipts with the contract return status (EIP 658).

-This document proposes block `7,100,000` as the upcoming block height at which to implement these changes in the network, placing the expected date of protocol hardfork in January 2019.
+This document proposes block `X,XXX,XXX` as the upcoming block height at which to implement these changes in the network, placing the expected date of protocol hardfork date on _XXXX-XX-XX_.

 For more information on the opcodes and their respective EIPs and implementations, please see the __History__ section of this document.

 ### Motivation

 To enable and maintain interoperability between Foundation and Classic Ethereum Virtual Machines ("EVM"s).
+This protocol specification notably omits the scheduled features of the anticipated _Constantinople_ fork, which would be expected to include various further EVM upgrades.
+The reasoning for this omission hinges on a hedge toward battle-testing of those changes in light of multiple delays of that fork ([here](https://medium.com/ethereum-cat-herders/a-post-mortem-report-the-constantinople-ethereum-hard-fork-postponement-dd780d7ae63d), a postmortem of the latest delay)  due to security and implementation discrepencies.

 ### Specification

-As per associated EIPs's specifications and implementations, and success determined by interoperability (implementation) of smart contracts utilizing the introduced opcode and precompiled contracts (implementation before technical specification in case of discrepency).
+As per associated EIPs's specifications and implementations, with feature-readiness determined by interoperability (implementation) of smart contracts utilizing the introduced opcode and precompiled contracts (implementation before technical specification in case of discrepency).
+Technical specifications for each EIP can be found at those documents respectively.

 ### Rationale